vinayakyengandul/greytrix-ui-kit/README.md

       - isShowLable - bool - Defines the layout and behavior of the labels for the default, unextended NavigationRail.
 When a navigation rail is extended, the labels are always shown.
       - trailingWidget - List<Widget> - The trailing List of widget is placed bottom of the rails last NavigationRailDestination.
 It's location is affected by groupAlignment.
       - navigationBackGroundColor - Color - Navigation Drawer background color.
-      - selectedRowColor - Color - This is selected row color define.
+      - selectedRowColor - Color - This is selected row color defines.
-      - selectedRowDarkColor - Color - This is selected dark color Define.
+      - selectedRowDarkColor - Color - This is selected dark color Defines.
-      - iconColor - Color - this is Define Icon Color in rails.
+      - iconColor - Color - This Defines the Icon Color in rails.
       - onHoverHandler - Function - Rails on hover function.
       - onHover - int - Index of hover in rails.
       - selectedTitle - String - This is selected rails String value.
-      - selectedTitleColor - Color - Selected Tile Color define.
+      - selectedTitleColor - Color - Selected Tile Color defines.
       - selectedTitleChange - Widget - Selected tile on change Function in rails.
       - selectedTitleOnTap - Function - on Tap function of Tile Selected.
-      - drawerWidth - double - This is drawer widgth define, defualt is 200.
+      - drawerWidth - double - This is drawer widgth defines, defualt is 200.
-      - railIconSize - double - This is define icon size of rails.
+      - railIconSize - double - This defines the icon size of rails.
       - svgheight - double - This is height of svg.
       - svgwidth - double -  This is width of svg.
       - imageSize - double - This is size of Image.